 7. Identity the right measurement tool

-Having discussed the importance of measurement metrics, it is important to select the right measurement tools.
+Having discussed the importance of measurement metrics, it is important to select the right employee productivity measurement software.
 Not all products or applications come with employee tracking & monitoring features.
 You must leverage some additional tools to do the job.

 A Digital Adoption Platform (DAP) helps a lot in measuring employee performance.
 DAP allows you to create content without any codes.
 It also provides On-screen guidance that makes your employees' job easier and effective.
 Automates mundane tasks and increases your employees’ productive hours.